shirshance/python-course-assignments/day05/README.md

 pytest
 ```

+Test 1: checks Excel coordinate conversion
+Test 2: checks that tumor values are extracted from the correct cells

 ## Notes

 This project was developed as part of the Python course assignment and demonstrates practical analysis of biological laboratory data.